human-conditions/yodrew.github.io-original/_pages/preface.md

 From hygiene, I vaguely remembered two principles:

 - the self-healing nature of life
+- rest as the primary condition of healing

 The onset of middle age daily exposed the organic nature of my psyche.
-One morning in a dream- rest as the primary condition of healing
-, these clues fused in a conception of _the restful use of darkness in support of the self-healing psyche_.
+One morning in a dream, these clues fused in a conception of _the restful use of darkness in support of the self-healing psyche_.

 I began testing this idea in more darkroom retreats.
 As predicted, lethal psychic issues that had tortured me for a lifetime began resolving themselves spontaneously.
 In 11 years and 27 retreats, I have seen no sign of an end to this process---short of full recovery of psychophysical integrity.